IvaylooTs/StarTracker/README.md

 ---

-#### 3. Mapping Stars to Catalog (To-do)
+#### 3. Mapping Stars to Catalog

-- For each pair of stars in our image, we query our database to get the possible candidate pairs with angular distances within a certain tolerance
+- For each pair of stars in our image, we get the candidates ID pairs from our catalog hash
-- For each star in our image, both stars in each candidate pair from the database could be a match.
-How do we figure out the correct mapping?
-(TO-DO)

-Notes and Ideas:

-- The database search could be seriously optimized using a k-vector
-- One idea for the mapping part is to create a graph-like structure, where the main nodes are the stars from our image, and their adjacency lists contain all the candidate stars from the database.
-After generating this graph/dictionary, we could use a traversal algorithm like DFS/BFS, excluding unlikely pairs at each recursion/iteration.
-If this works, the final optimization would be to use an A* algorithm with a good heuristic.
+- Then we assign the candidate IDs for each image star based on a voting system
+- Afterwards we run a DFS on this graph-like structure to find all possible mappings (even if incomplete)
+- In the end we score the solutions we got from the DFS to get the best one

 ---

-#### 4. Attitude Determination (To-do)
+#### 4. Attitude Determination

 - From the final mapping of each star to a certain HIP in our database (from step above), we can now retrieve unit vectors from **Table 1**
-- Determine pitch and yaw based on the known catalog orientation (aligned with the celestial equator)
-- Build transformation matrices from:
-  - Image star vectors (camera frame)
-  - Catalog star vectors (inertial frame)
+- We build the attitude profile matrix from the two sets of image and catalog vectors
-- Compute the rotational transformation matrix to determine roll
+- We then build the attitude profile matrix in quaternion form
-- Convert the final orientation to **quaternions**
+- We solve for the eigenvector with the largest eigenvalue which corresponds to our orientation quaternion

 ---

+#### Tracking algorithm

+- For tracking we use a previous orientation quaternion to predict where the stars in our previous image are going to be in the next one based on a certain amount of euclidian distance threshold this way we can make small and fast corrections to.
+We use the hungarian algorithm

+---

 ### Hardware

-#### Hardware Integration (To-do)
+#### Hardware Integration

 - The initial orientation determined via camera is stored as a reference
 - The IMU is zeroed at this orientation